The Mad Surfer, October 2019 Oct 7, 2019 12:11:44 GMT -5 HumanSanity, Escanaba, and 4 more like this

 My mind continues to scream.

-FEATURED NATIONDeputy Minister of Education Na Kanaka Isles has announced September's Featured Nation, Gaming User (Marxist Germany), a relative newcomer to these Islands, who also just made a bid for a Senatorial seat in Blue Canaria North (see story above).
+FEATURED NATIONDeputy Minister of Education Na Kanaka Isles has announced September's Featured Nation, Marxist Germany, a relative newcomer to these Islands, who also just made a bid for a Senatorial seat in Blue Canaria North (see story above).

 The Constitutional Republic of Marxist Germany is a massive, cultured nation, ruled by Markus Neumann with a fair hand, and renowned for its museums and concert halls, zero percent divorce rate, and complete absence of social welfare.
 The compassionate, hard-working, democratic, devout population of 2.728 billion Germans enjoy a sensible mix of personal and economic freedoms, while the political process is open and the people's right to vote held sacrosanct.